 Fix #2: Change Windows Defender Scheduling settings

 A number of Windows users who report high CPU usage by MsMpEng.exe say it occurs during a full system scan.
-To sort this issues out, you can reschedule the scan to occur when you’re not using your PC:
+To sort these issues out, you can reschedule the scan to occur when you’re not using your PC:

 - Open Windows search and type Task Scheduler.